tunjiaramide/wordpress-three-tier-deployment/LB and Route53/README.md

 Register a domain name with AWS or create a hosted zone in Route 53, i have one created, will be creating a record under my hosted zone.

-Will name my hosted zone tutorialpoint.domainname.com, toggle alias and select the load balancer just created.
+My hosted zone name is tutorialpoint.domainname.com, toggle alias and select the load balancer just created.
 Take note of the A record.

 ![alt text](https://adetunjiaramide.s3.amazonaws.com/images/aws/three-tier-wordpress/create_arecordRoute.png)